DiTEC-project/gnn-pressure-estimation/README.md

 This is the official repository for the paper: **"Graph Neural Networks for Pressure Estimation in Water Distribution Systems"**.

+## UPDATE: (21/04/2024)
+Some changes in default parameters have propagated you to a minimal example on C-town.

+First, you can create a dataset based on the default config using the below command:

+``python scenegenv7.py  --executors 2 --batch_size 50 --config "configs/v7.1/ctown_7v1__EPYNET_config.ini``

+The created dataset `ctown.zip` should be located in the `datasets` folder.

+Next, we can train GATRes using the command:

+``python train.py --model gatres_small --dataset_paths "datasets/ctown.zip" --input_paths "inputs/ctown.inp" --batch_size 32``

 ## Installation

 You can follow the instructions to run the data generation tool and GATRes models.